antonfirsov/docs/2016/07-roadmap/2016-07-roadmap.md

 ## Q1 2017 / Q2 2017

-.NET Core will bring back many of the missing APIs in .NET Core, including networking, serialization, data and more.
-These APIs are part of .NET Standard 2.0, which will be released at the same time, resulting in APIs being consistent across .NET Framework, .NET Core and Xamarin.
+This release will bring back many of the missing APIs in .NET Core, including networking, serialization, data and more.
+Looking at the various flavors of .NET there is a lot of common BCL code that is not tied to App Models (WinForms, WPF, ASP.NET, etc).
+These APIs will be part of .NET Standard 2.0, which will be released at the same time, resulting in APIs being consistent across .NET Framework, .NET Core and Xamarin.
 It will be much easier to write portable code that can run on all the major .NET platforms, targeting .NET Standard 2.0.
 Expect a preview of this work to start showing up after we ship the Q4/Q1 release.

 ### Better Communication